-1. Being introduced at a meeting or in a debate as a “Minister” is still a plus point, often triggering a round of applause.
+1. Being introduced at a meeting or in a debate at Liberal Democrat conference as a “Minister” is still a plus point, often triggering a round of applause.
 People at conference like the fact that the party is in government.

 2. The Social Liberal Forum (SLF) is growing quickly in influence in the party, partly thanks to a smartly organised set of fringe meetings, amendments and motions.
 However, the SLF is very keen to repeatedly stress that it is not anti-coalition.

 3. The NHS debate was a decision delayed.
 All sides are happy with the idea that a conference debate is used to set out or strengthen the party’s negotiating position in coalition talks, but those talks need to deliver results for all sides to remain happy (as Evan Harris pointed out in response to a tweet of mine).

 4. The question of what, if any, action the party should take to improve the diversity of its Parliamentary Party has long been the cause of fierce debate and postponed decision making.
 Today conference voted overwhelmingly for the proposals put before it, more positive action than positive discrimination.
 Even if the result was not a surprise, the margin of the vote was.